carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

   structure abstractions) potentially reusable across different dialects in the MLIR's open ecosystem.

-LIFT is expected to further influence the design of Linalg as it evolve.
+LIFT is expected to further influence the design of Linalg as it evolves.
 In particular, extending the data structure abstractions to support non-dense tensors can use the experience of LIFT abstractions for [sparse](https://www.lift-project.org/publications/2016/harries16sparse.pdf)